Islamic world: Politics

 During much of the 20th century, the Islamic identity and the dominance of Islam on political issues have arguably increased during the early 21st century.
 The fast-growing interests of the Western world in Islamic regions, international conflicts and globalization have changed the influence of Islam on the world in contemporary history.

 Islamism

 Demographics

-More than 24.1% of the world's population is Muslim.
-Current estimates conclude that the number of Muslims in the world is around 1.8 billion.
+More than 24.1% of the world's population is Muslim, with an estimated total of approximately 1.9 billion.
 Muslims are the majority in 49 countries, they speak hundreds of languages and come from diverse ethnic backgrounds.
 The city of Karachi has the largest Muslim population in the world.

 Geography

 Because the terms 'Muslim world' and 'Islamic world' are disputed, since no country is homogeneously Muslim, and there is no way to determine at what point a Muslim minority in a country is to be considered 'significant' enough, there is no consensus on how to define the Muslim world geographically.
 The only rule of thumb for inclusion which has some support, is that countries need to have a Muslim population of more than 50%.